webfactory/ssh-agent/README.md

 There's one **caveat**, though: SSH servers may abort the connection attempt after a number of mismatching keys have been presented.
 So if, for example, you have six different keys loaded into the `ssh-agent`, but the server aborts after five unknown keys, the last key (which might be the right one) will never even be tried.

+## Exported variables
+The action exports `SSH_AUTH_SOCK` and `SSH_AGENT_PID` through the Github Actions core module.
+The `$SSH_AUTH_SOCK` is used by several applications like git or rsync to connect to the SSH authentication agent.
+The `$SSH_AGENT_PID` contains the process id of the agent.
+This is used to kill the agent in post job action.

 ## Known issues and limitations

 ### Currently OS X and Linux only